- This event has passed.

 Who should attend?

-This workshop is intended for participants who have modest experience using Stata (e.g., a one-semester statistics class) and who have used Stata for basic data manipulation (e.g., creating variables, dropping specific observations), but do not have experience using Stata for complex data manipulation (e.g., performing calculations across observations, reshaping the structure of datasets).
+This workshop is intended for participants who have modest experience using Stata (e.g., for a one-semester statistics class) and who have used Stata for basic data manipulation (e.g., creating variables, dropping specific observations), but do not have experience using Stata for complex data manipulation (e.g., performing calculations across observations, reshaping the structure of datasets).
 The two specific course prerequisites are (1) experience working with Stata do-files and (2) experience changing directories (i.e., the “cd” command) within Stata do-files.

 - Overview of data management skills you should master and where to find additional help on data management